Kijung-Luke-Kim/Linux-shell/README.md

 # simple-shell
-simple shell program that works in linux environment
+simple shell program with window commands that works in linux environment